Nlea/Camunda-Robotframework-Workshop/README.md

 - IDE of your choice

 ## Exercise 1: Set up a Camunda application using Docker
-:trophy: The goal of this exercise is to create a running Camunda instance with Docker
+:trophy: The goal of this exercise is to create a running Camunda instance with Docker and to inspect the examples in Cockpit

 ### Run Camunda with Docker